Money and Kids

 7. Needs vs. wants.
 Our kids are not very demanding when we go out.
 I know that there are other kids who would throw a fit if not given what they want at the toy store and such.
 But there are really times when they would ask for something that they like.
 In appropriate instances, we explain why we buy certain things because they are needs as opposed to some things because they are just wants.
 Needs are non-negotiable and wants can be done without, especially if they do not fit our budget.

 8. “We don’t have money.”
 My husband and I have made it a rule not to say “We don’t have money” as a reason not to buy something that our kids would like to have.
 It is not very healthy and will leave a negative impression on the kids.
+They will feel deprived and when they get to have money, it is likely that they will splurge on their wants.
 Instead, we let them understand.
 If you are really short on cash, you can honestly tell them that your money is intended to be spent on your needs, like grocery, electric bills, their school dues, and such, instead of just telling them flatly that you don’t have money because technically, that may not be true.

 9. Saving for what you want.
 So we have another kind of savings–the savings for what we want to have or happen.
 It could be travel, a new gadget, and such.
 While the popular concept nowadays is You Live Only Once (YOLO), this may not exactly be good for our financial health.
 It has been established as a fact that many young ones now invest on experiences.
 While that is a nice thing and we also do that, we also have to balance it otherwise, we would tend to overdo the “experiencing” part.